Pulse-width modulation: Audio effects and amplification

 Varying the duty cycle of a pulse waveform in a synthesis instrument creates useful timbral variations.
 Some synthesizers have a duty-cycle trimmer for their square-wave outputs, and that trimmer can be set by ear; the 50% point (true square wave) is distinctive because even-numbered harmonics essentially disappear at 50%.
 Pulse waves, usually 50%, 25%, and 12.5%, make up the soundtracks of classic video games.
-The term PWM as used in sound (music) synthesis refers to the ratio between the high and low level being secondarily modulated with a low-frequency oscillator.
+The term PWM as used in sound (music) synthesis refers to the ratio between the high and low levels being secondarily modulated with a low-frequency oscillator.
 This gives a sound effect similar to chorus or slightly detuned oscillators played together.
 (In fact, PWM is equivalent to the sum of two sawtooth waves with one of them inverted.)

-Class-D amplifiers produce a PWM equivalent of a lower frequency input signal that can be sent to a loudspeaker via a suitable filter network to block the carrier and recover the original lower frequency signal.
+Class-D amplifiers produce a PWM equivalent of a lower-frequency input signal that can be sent to a loudspeaker via a suitable filter network to block the carrier and recover the original lower-frequency signal.
 Since they switch power directly from the high supply rail and low supply rail, these amplifiers have efficiency above 90% and can be relatively compact and light, even for large power outputs.
 For a few decades, industrial and military PWM amplifiers have been in common use, often for driving servomotors.
 Field-gradient coils in MRI machines are driven by relatively high-power PWM amplifiers.

 Historically, a crude form of PWM has been used to play back PCM digital sound on the PC speaker, which is driven by only two voltage levels, typically 0 and 5 V. By carefully timing the duration of the pulses, and by relying on the speaker's physical filtering properties (limited frequency response, self-inductance, etc.) it was possible to obtain an approximate playback of mono PCM samples, although at a very low quality, and with greatly varying results between implementations.
 The Sega 32X uses PWM to play sample-based sound in its games.

-In more recent times, the Direct Stream Digital sound encoding method was introduced, which uses a generalized form of pulse-width modulation called pulse-density modulation, at a high enough sampling rate (typically in the order of MHz) to cover the whole acoustic frequencies range with sufficient fidelity.
+In more recent times, the Direct Stream Digital sound encoding method was introduced, which uses a generalized form of pulse-width modulation called pulse-density modulation, at a high enough sampling rate (typically in the order of MHz) to cover the whole acoustic frequency range with sufficient fidelity.
 This method is used in the SACD format, and reproduction of the encoded audio signal is essentially similar to the method used in class-D amplifiers.